SabastianMoselle/Portfolio/README.md

 # SQL-Portfolio

 Hello!
-This is a showcase of my SQL skills that I have acquired during my bootcamps, certification processes and self teaching period.
+This repository is a showcase of my SQL skills that I have acquired showcases examples of SQL I have written for solo projects and while working through SQL Courses, Bootcamps and Certifications.